usabilla/leaderboard/README.md

 $ npm start
 ```

-Adding any sound/song in `src/sounds` with the filename `play.mp3`, you can have a song on the background
+Adding any sound in `src/sounds` with the filename `play.mp3`, you can have a song on the background
 while users are playing.
 Additionally you need to add this line

 ```javascript